We also show you the reader offer that gives you 12 months' free management fees with Nutmeg (terms and conditions apply).

 Nutmeg vs Hargreaves Lansdown - customer review

-According to independent customer review site Trustpilot, both Nutmeg and Hargreaves Lansdown are viewed highly by their users, with both scoring more than 4 out of 5 stars.
-Overall, 74% of respondents characterised Nutmeg as "excellent", while 55% of reviewers thought the same about Hargreaves Lansdown.
+According to independent customer review site Trustpilot, both Nutmeg and Hargreaves Lansdown are viewed highly by their users.
+Overall, 73% of respondents characterised Nutmeg as "excellent", while 57% of reviewers thought the same about Hargreaves Lansdown.
 The positive reviews centred on customer service for both platforms, with the negative reviews mainly being related to issues with individual accounts or difficulties with resolving specific problems.